Skip to main content

 Audit the Pipeline, Not Only the Outcome

-Janet describes starting with an implementation audit: data in, outputs out, and how results were scored and reviewed.
+A useful starting point is an implementation audit: data in, outputs out, and how results were scored and reviewed.

 In production, organisations should track which model version ran, what it was trained on, and how performance changed each time it retrained.